Program at glance

 Short bio: Roy Cerqueti (PhD) is Full Professor of Statistics at Sapienza University of Rome, Italy, Director of the Doctoral School in Social and Economic Sciences and Member of the Scientific Board of the Italian Association for Mathematics Applied to Social and Economic Sciences.
 He is also Research Affiliate of the GRANEM, a Research Center hosted by the University of Angers, France, and Distinguished Visiting Professor at the Royal Holloway University of London, UK.
 Previously, he was Professor of Mathematical Methods for Economics, Finance, and Operations Research at London South Bank University.
 He was also a review Panel expert in the COST Action Proposal Submission, Evaluation, Selection, and Approval procedure (appointment by the Italian Minister of University – Office of the National Coordinator of COST projects) from 2017 to 2019.
 He has published over 200 scientific articles, most of them in highly ranked international journals.
 He regularly participates in international conferences as an invited speaker.
 He has several editorial assignments and regularly performs referral services for many journals and scientific institutions.
 He has participated in research projects at a national and international level, also as Principal Investigator.
 He has carried out a broad teaching activity and has delivered invited seminars and courses at prestigious international universities.
 His current research focuses on data science, complex networks, management science, mathematical and statistical modelling, optimization, and their applications to economics, finance, and social science.

-Friday May 30th | 9:00 - 10:00
+Friday May 30th | 9:00 - 10:00 | First floor - Room B4

 From Artificial Intelligence to Multiagent systems – Application to Smart Cities and Oncology